CSublow/milestone-project-2/README.md

 The alert utilises Bootstrap classes.

 ### Introductory Text and Highlights
 Immediately below the header and alert, there are two sections rendered side by side using Bootstrap's grid system.
-The left section contains some aesthetical Font Awesome icons.
-In addition to the icons there is some introductory text.
+The left section contains some aesthetical Font Awesome icons, in addition to some introductory text.

 Early on in development the introductory text contained its own heading, several paragraphs of text, as well as an image.
 However, it was decided that a heavy introductory section was unnecessary, took up too much screen real estate, and obstructed the main content of the app from coming into the user's focus quickly.
 It was therefore decided to make the introductory section as brief as possible in order to not distract users from the main content.